Ross-Byrne/Data_API_Project/README.md

 This is using two filters and will return an array of parks that have a tennis court and are in city west.

-This method can be used with many different filters but remember, the more filters you use, the more narrow your search is.
+This method can be used with many different filters but remember, the more filters you use, the more narrow your search will be.
 This can result in getting back very few results or none at all.

 #### Getting A List of Parks Closest To Current Location

-Say you want to get the users location data and search for the park closest to them.
+Lets say you want to get the users location data and search for the park closest to them.
 You could easily do this, using the users longitude and latitude, with a POST method, using the following URL:

 *http://galwayparksapi.com/parks/closest-long-lat/*